Planning a visit to Meath with the family? Here’s the Mykidstime.ie top 10 things to do with kids in Meath

 #5.
 Rathbeggan Lakes

-Grab a fishing net and see if you can catch anything at Rathbeggan Lakes, near Dunshaughlin, where there is a special Kiddy Lake for beginners.
+Grab a fishing net and see if you can catch anything at Rathbeggan Lakes near Dunshaughlin!
+There is a special Kiddy Lake for beginners.
 You can also hire a rod and bait and all you need for two hours of fishing fun!

 #6.
 Causey Farm

 Explore the bog at The Causey Farm at Fordstown, Navan.
-Learn how to Bog Jump, Make a Rope or Milk A Cow.
-Causey run brilliant events throughout the year from the Fairy & Elf Fairs to the Summer Family Days and the truly scary Hallowe'en Experience!
+Meet the animals and have fun on a traditional Irish Farm!
+Learn how to Bog Jump, make a rope and even milk a cow!
+The Farm runs brilliant activity programmes for both children and adults throughout the year, as well as hosting seasonal events.
+From the Fairy & Elf Fairs to the Summer Family Days, and the truly scary Hallowe’en Experience, these will make for an unforgettable day out with the kids!

 #8.
 Newgrange Farm